Seohyeong/ShroomAI/ShroomAI/dataset/README.md

 # About the Dataset
-This dataset consists of mushroom images collected from [GBIF (Global Biodiversity Information Facility)](https://www.gbif.org/).
+This dataset consists of mushroom images (iNaturalist Research-grade Observations, between start of 2000 and end of 2024) collected from [GBIF (Global Biodiversity Information Facility)](https://www.gbif.org/).
 Each image is associated with a specific species, selected from a hierarchical taxonomy that includes multiple layers such as family, phylum, class, order, and species. `Species` is used as labels for the images in the dataset.

 **Dataset Details**
-Total Species: 747
+Total Species: 1,000
-Images per Species: Approximately 1,000
+Images per Species: Approximately 300

 The dataset is intended for research and exploration of mushroom species diversity and visual identification.